History of Sierra Leone: Mane invasions (16th century)

-By 1545, the Mane had reached Cape Mount, near the south-eastern corner of present-day Sierra Leone.
+By 1545, the Mane had reached Cape Mount.
 Their conquest of Sierra Leone occupied the ensuing 15 to 20 years, and resulted in the subjugation of all or nearly all of the indigenous coastal peoples—who were known collectively as the Sapes—as far north as the Scarcies.
 The present demographics of Sierra Leone is largely a reflection of these two decades.
 The degree to which the Mane supplanted the original inhabitants varied from place to place.
 The Temne partly withstood the Mane onslaught, and kept their language, but became ruled by a line of Mane kings.
 The present-day Loko and Mende are the result of a more complete submersion of the original culture: their languages are similar, and both essentially Mande.
 This is likely due to conquest by the Mane invaders.
-In their oral tradition, the Mende describe themselves as being a mixture of two peoples: they say that their original members were hunters and fishers who populated the area sparsely in small peaceful settlements; and that their leaders came later, in a recent historical period, bringing with them the arts of war, and also building larger, more permanent villages.
-This history receives support from the facts that their population consists of two different racial types, and their language and culture show signs of a layering of two different forms: they have both matrilineal and patrilineal inheritance, for instance.